yonilerner/cs2-retakes-allocator/README.md

     - Armor: Kevlar and helmet
     - Util: One nade + 50% chance of a 2nd nade.
 Every CT has a defuse kit

+How these round types are chosen can be configured.
+See more in the "Configuration" section below.

 ### Weapon Preferences

 There are a few different ways to set weapon preferences: